bameda/djmail/docs/index.rst

 Release v\ |version|.

-djmail is a :ref:`BSD LIcensed <license>`, simple, powerfull and nonobstructive django email middleware.
+djmail is a :ref:`BSD LIcensed <license>`, simple, powerful and nonobstructive django email middleware.

 Introduction
 ------------

-djmail consists on this features:
+djmail involves these features:

-* Can send emails asynchronously and integrates with celery (optional).
+* Can send emails asynchronously (it integrates very well with celery)
-* Can retry send failed email messages with crond or celery periodic tasks.
+* Can retry send failed email messages (with crond or celery periodic tasks)
-* Can attach priority to email messages.
+* Can assign deliver priority to a email message.
-* Incorporates a simple way to build emails from templates.
+* Provides a simple way to build email messages from templates.
-* Works transparently.
-You use a django api as it, without any modifications.
+* Works transparently for your or third party code.

 User guide